This is the last train of the day.

 Passengers travelling to DB trains from Berlin to Munich can select from 1st and 2nd class carriages.
 2nd class seats include power outlets and Wi-Fi, while 1st class passengers enjoy extra leg room and are served in-seat meals.
 If you want to catch up on work without interruption or relax with a book, choose a seat in a quiet zone.
 Facilities are available for people with disabilities, both onboard and at the train stations.
 ICE trains are also family-friendly and feature onboard changing stations.
 There is no maximum luggage allowance on ICE trains so you can bring as much luggage as you like, as long as it fits in the overhead racks.
 Some long-distance trains can accommodate bicycles, but you may need to make a reservation for bike space.
 Small dogs are permitted onboard in a pet carrier, although larger dogs require a ticket.

-When taking the train to Munich from Berlin, you can choose to depart from train stations like Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
-Your route can end in train stations such as München Hbf, München Hackerbrücke and München Marienplatz.
+When departing from Berlin, you have various train station options to start your journey from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When arriving in Munich, you can end your trip in train stations like München Hbf, München Hackerbrücke and München Marienplatz.